Network Imaging / IVS

 PLEASE NOTE for UEFI imaging:

-If you are wanting to create/deploy an image from/to a native UEFI machine you will need to create a new master from a native UEFI machine using the latest IVS.
+If you want to create/deploy an image from/to a native UEFI machine, you will need to create a new master from a native UEFI machine using the latest IVS.

 The DHCP server has to be the same as the THTP server.
-If not the following error message will be thrown in the boot sequence: PXE-E99: Unexpected network error.
-Because this is caused by the PXE UEFI firmware, PXE legacy mode should still work normally.
+If not, the following error message will be thrown in the boot sequence: PXE-E99: Unexpected network error.
+This is caused by the PXE UEFI firmware, so PXE legacy mode should still work normally.

 - FileWave Management Server and Admin